billpg/HashBack/README.md

 The issuer can be sure only the legitimate requestor received the Bearer token thanks to TLS.
 The r equestor can be sure the tken is genuine because it was verified by the MAC using the key it supplied earlier.

-Because the authentication is done at the level of a domain, the URL for the POST request is always done with the path `/.well-known/PickAName`.
-The URL `/.well-known/` is reserved for operations at the "site" level and should be reserved and sepaated from day-to-day use such as user names.
-The response to a POST request may be a 307 or 308 redirect.
-If this is the case the the caller should repeat the POST request at the new location.

 Once the recipient has the Bearer token, it may confirm it is genuine by repeating the HMAC and confirming the hash matches the once supplied.
 If it does, it can be sure the Bearer token is genuine and can proceed to use it in subsequent requests.